ArcherFSharpTesting/Archer.Logger/README.md

 - Default summary transformer for test execution results.
 - Signature: `TestExecutionResult -> ITestInfo -> string`

-## Archer.Logger Location Helpers ##
+## Archer.Reporting Location Helpers ##

-This document describes the location helper functions in Archer.Logger.
-These helpers are used to determine solution roots and generate relative file paths for test reporting and logging.
+This document describes the location helper functions in Archer.Reporting.
+These helpers are used to determine solution roots and generate relative file paths for test reporting and output.

 ### getSolutionRoot ###